AeroSpec/Dashboard-prototype/README.md

 [AeroSpec](https://www.aerospec.io/) is a UW-based startup which designs and calibrates sensors to measure local air quality, noise, temperature, and other environmental data in real time.
 This product allows users in commercial and industrial settings to effectively manage environmental hazards, mitigate the health impacts of these factors, and maintain the safety of their facilities.
 Our project goal was to create a data visualization concept and prototype for AeroSpec’s user interface.
 The aim was to display the data collected by sensors to users in a clear and interpretable way, leveraging effective visual design principles.
 We produced a visualization dashboard to be utilized in upcoming product demos and pilot studies in dental offices and manufacturing plants.

-### Data
-Data currently visible in the dashboard was obtained from pilot studies, which were sampled and used to generate a new dataset simulating the collection of data in real time.
-The method used to create this dataset is described at data/InterestingWF/INFO.txt.

-### Files
-describe files here

-### Software used
-* see runtime.txt for Python version used
-    * see requirements.txt for packages used

-### Design process documentation
+### Design process and software documentation
-A document describing the design requirements and process, index of software design features, and description of limitations and future work, and references and resources used, is available at Design_Prototypes.ipynb.
+A document describing the design process, software features, and references to resources used, can be found at [Design_Prototypes.ipynb](https://github.com/sammiller11235/Aerospec-Data-Viz/blob/main/Design_Prototypes.ipynb).

 ### How to run